In a conversation, the best way of missing the point is to go around and around in circles and leave the main topic untouched.

 It’s time to remove the stigma associated with mental illness.

-Still missing the point: focus on the centre
+Still missing the point: concentrate on the centre

 Here’s another example – yet another case of missing the point: